-What do you think of when you hear the phrase “financial advisor?”
-For many, the title conjures images of older men behind big, fancy mahogany desks that could have cost more than our cars, giving advice to other older, rich people.
+What do you think of when you hear the words “financial planner”?
+For many, the title may conjure images of older men behind fancy mahogany desks who primarily give advice to other older, wealthy people.

-That’s why we reached out to them to ask what exactly what advice is and we’re sharing their insights and ideas with you.
+That’s why we reached out to them to ask what exactly what their financial advice for student loan debt is, and we’re sharing their insights and ideas with you.

 Understand your unique situation — then take action